 There are just four more sleeps until I fly out for the UK to take part in the annual conference of the European Society for the Philosophy of Religion at the University of Oxford.
 I’m excited!

 Adding to the excitement, another appointment has come up.
 Some of you may be familiar with the Unbelievable? radio show, which is also a very popular London-based podcast, hosted by Justin Brierly.
 The show features on Premiere Radio.
+You can check Radio Waves for guide to have podcast on radio.
 I’ve been talking with Justin and he’s keen to get me into the studio to record not one but two shows with me.
 The first show will be on Christian physicialism: Those who (like me) profess a fairly conservative Christian faith, and yet reject dualistic portraits of human nature.
 As is the norm on the show, there will be another guest on the show who holds an alternative view.
 AT the moment Justin is looking at getting Keith Ward onto the show, who’s a keen defender of Christian dualism.

 The second show – only a possibility at this stage, but we’re both keen to see it happen – will be related to the moral argument, and will look at the question of whether or not moral facts could exist if God did not exist.
 Justin’s looking for another guest to join us on the show at the moment, but the names of Stephen law and Julian Baggini have been suggested as possibilities – but we’ll see what works out!

 This will be fun.
 I’ve never done a radio show before, and Unbelievable? has a large listening audience.
 Come to think of it, if you don’t subscribe to the Podcast via the iTunes store already, I highly recommend it.